gpillon/AskIa/README.md

 - `AskIA: Generate Kubernetes File` - For spawning new K8s manifests
 - `AskIA: Suggest K8s Modifications` - For tweaking existing ones

+# Ideas
+ - In the suggestion function, I think it could be optimized by upoload a context, with the k8s manifest...

 ## 🐛 Known Issues

 - Sometimes it gets too excited and generates more YAML than you need
-- It might occasionally try to be too clever (we're working on its ego)
+- It might occasionally try to be too clever (I'm working on its ego)

 ## 🎉 What's New?